winitzki/scall/tutorial/programming_dhall.md

 ```

 Dhall does not require capitalizing the names of types and type parameters.
-In this book, we will capitalize all type constructors (such as `List`).
+In this book, we capitalize all type constructors (such as `List`).
 Simple type parameters are usually not capitalized in Dhall libraries (`a`, `b`, etc.).

-For additional clarity, we will sometimes write type parameters `A`, `B`, etc.
+For additional clarity, we sometimes write capitalized type parameters (`A`, `B`, etc.), but values will never be capitalized in this book.

 #### Almost no type inference